ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ```
 {: .compact}

+Artifact `io.ktor:ktor-client-apache:$ktor_version`.\\
+Transitive dependency: `org.apache.httpcomponents:httpasyncclient:4.1.3`.
+{: .note.artifact }

 ### CIO
 {: #cio}

+CIO (Coroutine-based I/O) is a Ktor implementation with no additional dependencies and fully asynchronous.
+It only supports HTTP/1.x for now.

 CIO provides `maxConnectionsCount` and a `endpointConfig` for configuring.

-* Artifact `io.ktor:ktor-client-cio:$ktor_version`.
-* No additional transitive dependencies.
-* Only supports HTTP/1.x for now.

 A sample configuration would look like: